 - Portraits from Tuscany: Discovering the Region Through its People

-This article was written in collaboration with UmbriaSí and IDEM Servizitalia.
-Thanks again for organizing this wonderful trip to Umbria!
+I wrote this article in collaboration with UmbriaSí and IDEM Servizitalia.
+Thanks again to them for organizing this wonderful trip to Umbria!